Avexiis/OpenRTM-Launcher/README.md

 # OpenRTM Launcher

-OpenRTM Launcher is the easiest way to start and keep OpenRTM up to date on Windows and Linux.
-The launcher is a standalone native application, so it opens even when Java has not been installed yet.
+OpenRTM Launcher is the installer and update manager for [OpenRTM](https://github.com/Avexiis/OpenRTM)

 ## Windows